anquanscan/sec-tools/README.md

 [Mitm](https://github.com/Gregwar/Mitm): Man in the middle tool
 [RansomDLLs](https://github.com/malvuln/RansomDLLs): Reference list for my Ransomware exploitation research.
 Lists current DLLs I have seen to date that some ransomware search for, which I have used successfully to hijack and intercept vulnerable strains executing arbitrary code pre-encryption.
 [cyris](https://github.com/crond-jaist/cyris): CyRIS: Cyber Range Instantiation System
 [log4j-poc](https://github.com/cyberxml/log4j-poc): A Docker based LDAP RCE exploit demo for CVE-2021-44228 Log4Shell
+[Industrial-Security-Auditing-Framework](https://github.com/d0ubl3g/Industrial-Security-Auditing-Framework): ISAF aims to be a framework that provides the necessary tools for the correct security audit of industrial environments.
+This repo is a mirror of https://gitlab.com/d0ubl3g/industrial-security-auditing-framework.